 The historic village of Heversham has a fabulous location.
 There are so many different areas you can visit, all within a 30 minute car journey or less – the dramatic Lakeland fells and Lake District; stunning coastline of Arnside and Silverdale as well as the Pennine Way and Yorkshire Dales.

 For local conveniences, the village of Milnthorpe is just a mile away, where you can buy almost anything, from sticky toffee pudding to a tailored men’s suit!
-Booths supermarket is open daily until 10pm, No 17 Restaurant and bar provide a top quality meal out, Mirror Mirror is there for holiday beauty treatments, and there are Indian, Chinese and Pizza takeaways for easy holiday dining.
+Booths supermarket is open daily until 10pm, Mirror Mirror is there for holiday beauty treatments, and there are Indian, Chinese and Pizza takeaways for easy holiday dining.
 We even have our own recently refurbished village pub just a 5 minute walk from the cottages.
 Dating back several centuries, Heversham Hotel is full of character, there is even an old well in one of the back bars, preserved under a glass floor panel for posterity.
 The pub offers lunch and evening menus with a roast on Sundays, and as part of the Samuel Smiths brewery, it serves one of the cheapest pints in the country.
-In summer you can sit outside and soak up the rays in their lovely beer garden.
-They welcome families and are dog-friendly.
+In summer you can sit outside and soak up the rays in their lovely beer garden where dogs are welcome.
+There are also many other places to eat out nearby.

 Walk from the cottages up the hill of Heversham Head, and within 10 minutes a great panorama opens up, with views of the estuary, coastline and fells.
 It really is breath taking.
 There are also 2 local parks just a mile away, where you can find both fallow, and the less common black deer, or visit Leighton Moss RSPB nature reserve for sightings of all kinds of rare bird life as well as otters, red deer and many other wildlife species.